 Many leading universities have endorsed the Core Mathematics qualification as it provides students with important mathematical skills that are required for many degree courses including social sciences and humanities.

 Extended Project Qualification

-This is part of our core offer and all students complete this qualification in Year 12.
-The qualification is equivalent to half an A-Level.
+This qualification is equivalent to half an A-Level.